codefresh-io/docs.codefresh.io/_docs/administration/user-self-management/user-settings.md

 ## Access user settings
 * In the Codefresh UI, on the toolbar, click the **Settings** icon and then select [**User Settings**](https://g.codefresh.io/user/settings){:target="\_blank"}.

-## Email notifications for pipeline builds
+## Enable email notifications for pipeline builds

 Configure the email notifications you want to receive for builds based on the build status: only successful, only failed, or for both successful and failed builds.